 Education is both a science and art, constantly evolving with our understanding of childhood development.
-At Beth Hillel Elementary, we consistently update our curriculum and methodologies to reflect the latest discoveries and advances in education, psychology and sociology.
+At Beth Hillel Day School, we consistently update our curriculum and methodologies to reflect the latest discoveries and advances in education, psychology, and sociology.

-Based in part on research conducted at the UCLA Lab School, our academic curriculum includes scientifically researched programs such as Reader’s and Writer’s Workshop, Responsive Classroom, and Singapore Math.
+Based in part on research conducted at the UCLA Lab School and Columbia University, our academic curriculum includes scientifically researched programs such as Reader’s and Writer’s Workshop, Responsive Classroom, and Singapore Math.
 We were one of the first schools in the Valley to adopt these highly effective programs.
 More important than their rigorous academic content, these programs teach kids how to think, solve problems, and innovate.

-We realize different children have different learning styles: If your child would rather figure out a math problem at a standing desk, or perhaps do their reading on a giant bean bag chair in a quiet corner of the room, that’s what we want them to do.
+We recognize that different children have different learning styles: If your child would rather figure out a math problem at a standing desk, or perhaps do their reading on a large bean bag chair in a quiet corner of the room, that is what we want them to do.
 If you’re still discovering what your child’s learning style might be, we want to take the journey with you.

-Learning is a process that continues throughout our lives: It’s vital for children to discover it early on as a joyful, empowering and fun process.
+Learning is a process that continues throughout our lives: It is vital for children to discover it early on as a joyful, empowering, and fun process.

 We value fun!

 For a math lesson, second graders bring tape measures to every classroom and put together plans for new carpeting by calculating the area and perimeter.
 In science class, kids make their own stationary to learn how paper is made and students at every age and stage work with Ozobots to embrace a coding mindset.
 At each grade level, children at Beth Hillel Elementary have access to projects and materials that engage them in a way best suited for where they are both academically and developmentally.
 The result is a steady stream of positive experiences associated with learning and school.
 The truth is that injecting joy into our learning environment makes the learning “sticky” and supports all students in developing new knowledge and skills.